 Turn your painting over, and check to see if you’ve gotten rid of any large ripples.
 If you haven’t, you may need to pull out some staples and redo that part.
 Small ripples are okay.
 You’ll take care of those in the final step.

-First, spray the back of the acrylic painting (don’t try this with an oil painting!) with very hot water (not hot enough to burn your skin, please!).
+Next, spray the back of the acrylic painting (Don’t try this with an oil painting!) with very hot water (Not hot enough to burn your skin, please!).
 As the water dries, the canvas will shrink just a little, and the painting will develop a smooth, taut surface.
 If, after a few months or years, the painting loosens, you can repeat Step Seven to tighten it back up.